 June 2006 Primo has been talking about his friend Mark since I met him.
 They smoked pot and drank beer together in high school.
-Mark was in Primo's wedding to Bertha and had a little shall we say fling with one of the bridesmaids.
+Mark was in Primo's wedding to Isabel and had a little shall we say fling with one of the bridesmaids.

 But now Primo's main activity with Mark is to argue about religion and to try to get me involved.
 Before Mark married Sue, he became quite religious.
 Now he and Sue are uber-Catholics, which is fine.
 I don't care.
 No skin off my back.

 But Primo can't stand it and is always trying to convince Mark he is wrong.
 They have fierce email and phone debates and are always sending each other books, magazines and articles that support their respective opinions.

 I. Don't.
 Care.
 Believe what you want, just leave me out of it.
 But Primo wants to enlist me to sway Mark because I am not a very good Catholic girl, at least not by what would be Mark's standards.
 Primo thinks that I can shoot down Mark's positions just because I do not adhere to them in my own life.

 So we go to Mark and Sue's for the weekend.
 Actually, it's for the big party Mark and Sue throw every year, but whatever.
 I think it's just a casual visit.
 I don't realize it's a kick the tires, make sure I am worthy, 14-point inspection.
 Just a hey, how ya’ doing, casual thing.